MiguelSombrero/sql-query-builder/README.md

 - Delete from multiple tables with joins (DELETE T1, T2, FROM T1 ...
 JOIN ...)

 ### CREATE
-- Create table constraints (foreign key, default, check, on delete, ...)
+- Create table constraints (default, check, auto_increment, ...)
+- Foreign key constraints (on delete, on update, ...)
 - Create table AS clauses (CREATE table x AS, ...)

+### ALTER
+- ALTER TABLE statements

 And propably many more special cases ...